nodejs/next-10/surveys/2024-04/questions.md

     - volta
     - Other ?

+- How do you manage the package manager for your project? (multiple choice – Other should give an input)
+   - I use one version installed globally for all my projects.
+   - I use a tool to pick a specific version per project (e.g. Corepack, asdf, …).
+   - I use containers.
+   - Other ?

+- How would you feel about having your local dependencies added to your PATH?
+(Open question)

 ## Project Priorities and Direction

 - Are you aware of the defined Node.js [Technical Priorities](https://github.com/nodejs/node/blob/main/doc/contributing/technical-priorities.md)? (single choice)